phuocphan09/CS308/PLP2.md

 ## Name
 ### Keywords
 Swift comes with six (06) main types of keywords.
-See the Keywords and Punctuation section in this article for the definition of each types and respective examples. https://docs.swift.org/swift-book/ReferenceManual/LexicalStructure.html
+See the Keywords and Punctuation section in this article for the definition of each type and respective examples. https://docs.swift.org/swift-book/ReferenceManual/LexicalStructure.html

 ### Naming requirements (enforced by compiler)
 **Swift variables and constants have the same naming rules as most C-inspired programming languages**